 Everyone who trades futures contracts, or sells options contracts, must post margin.
 Sometimes called performance bonds, margins are not a down payment, but a guarantee of performance.
 Margin levels are established by the exchanges, and typically amount to 5-15% of the contract value.
 Margin requirements can be changed on short notice.
-For example, as of July 2013, with Dec'13 corn futures at \$5/bu. and a total contract value of \$25,000 (\$5/bu. \ 5,000 bushels), margins are \$2,700/contract.
+For example, as of April 2014, with May'14 corn futures at \$5/bu. and a total contract value of \$25,000 (\$5/bu.
+5,000 bushels), margins are \$2,363/contract, or about 9% of the total contract value.